 All licence holders must subscribe to the Disclosure and Barring Service Online Update Service.
 Where a licence holder fails to maintain the update service subscription their licence will be suspended until they have provided a new DBS Certificate and registered with the update service.
 The Authority will use the update service to check the status of a licence holder's criminal record every six months and also when renewing the licence.
-If when checking the update service there are changes recorded on the DBS certificate the licence holder will be required to provide a new Enhanced DBS certificate.
+If when checking the update service there are changes recorded on the DBS certificate the licence holder will be required to provide a new Enhanced DBS certificate.1 1Not included in this consultation - Approved by the Council in 2021 as part of the Minimum Licensing Standards

-If the applicant has lived outside of the UK for a six months continuous period or more since the age of 10 years they must provide a letter of good citizenship from the embassy of that country for the period of that residence.
+If the applicant has lived outside of the UK for a six months continuous period or more since the age of 10 years they must provide a letter of good citizenship from the embassy of that country for the period of that residence.2